uxdxdev/uxdxdev.github.io/content/blog/staff-plus-engineering-initiatives-how-to/index.md

 bannerLink: 'https://unsplash.com/photos/osSryggkso4'
 # see src/pages/index.js for default keywords
 keywords: staff,principal,engineering,initiatives
-excerpt: So you’ve identified the engineering initiatives that are important to your organization, but how do you actually start working on them?
+excerpt: So you’ve identified the engineering initiatives that are important to your organisation, but how do you actually start working on them?
 ---

-> So you’ve identified the engineering initiatives that are important to your organization, but how do I actually start working on them?
+> So you’ve identified the engineering initiatives that are important to your organisation, but how do I actually start working on them?

 For prerequisites see my post on [Staff+ engineering initiatives](/blog/staff-plus-engineering-initiatives/).
 Once you have these things in place it’s time to get into the weeds on what actually needs to be done in order to successfully complete an initiative.